AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `cloud_type` - (Required) Type of cloud service provider.
 AWS=1, GCP=4, ARM=8.
 * `account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller.
 * `gw_name` - (Required) Name of the gateway which is going to be created.
 * `vpc_id` - (Required) VPC-ID/VNet-Name of cloud provider.
 Required if cloud_type is "1" or "4".
-Example: AWS: "vpc-abcd1234", etc...
+Example: AWS: "vpc-abcd1234".
 * `vpc_reg` - (Required) Region of cloud provider.
-Example: AWS: "us-east-1", GCP: "us-west1-b", ARM: "East US 2", etc...
+Example: AWS: "us-east-1", GCP: "us-west1-b", ARM: "East US 2".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", GCP: "f1.micro", ARM: "StandardD2", etc...
+Example: AWS: "t2.large", GCP: "f1.micro", ARM: "StandardD2".
 * `subnet` - (Required) Public Subnet Info.
 Example: AWS: "172.31.0.0/20".
 * `ha_subnet` - (Optional) HA Subnet.
 Required for enabling HA for AWS/ARM gateways.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".